Traffic Safety Courses

 This course is for individuals who have been determined to demonstrate irresponsible driving behaviors through two or more convictions for operating a motor vehicle while intoxicated (OWI).
 Students who enroll have been ordered to do so by their assessment agency.
 The program provides education and support for drivers whose use of alcohol or drugs has resulted in repeated impaired driving offenses, focusing on building awareness, developing strategies for change and reducing the risk of future violations.

-• A concerned individual—such as a family member, friend or support person—must attend two pre-scheduled sessions.
+- A concerned individual, such as a family member, friend or support person, is required to attend two pre-scheduled sessions.

 Registration